marklysze/Magic-Pocket-Control-ESP32/README.md

 [TBD]

-# Camera Settings
-Please note the following:
-- **Shutter Angle**.
-The code will receive both shutter speed and shutter angle, however the LILYGO T-Display-S3 demonstration code displays and uses Shutter Angle.
-If your camera's Shutter Measurement (in camera menu > Setup > Shutter Management) is Shutter Speed, changes to Shutter Angle won't change your shutter speed.
-Set it to Shutter Angle.

 # Thank you to...
 - Blackmagic Design: For making affordable cameras and having a public protocol so we can interact with them
 - BlueMagic32: A great project to control cameras with an ESP32.
 It provided a reference for the Bluetooth connection functionality. [https://github.com/schoolpost/BlueMagic32](https://github.com/schoolpost/BlueMagic32)